A view on learning robust goal-conditioned value functions: Interplay between RL and MPC: Building a local value function through MPC

 \subsection{An analytical foundation for MPC}

 Rather than using samples from the environment to learn a value function, this section focuses on constructing a value function.
 This is done by combining a dynamic model and a cost function.
-We begin with the \ac{LQR} problem:
+We begin with the \ac{LQR} problem:\footnote{We pivot to a \emph{minimization} problem, versus a \emph{maximization} problem in \ac{RL}, purely due to convention.}

-This is the simplest case of the global objective in \cref{eq:mdpobjective} for which there is an analytical solution \citep{bertsekas2022lessons}.
+Here the state $x$ and control $u$ take values in $\mathbb{R}^n$ and $\mathbb{R}^m$, respectively; the dynamics involve known matrices $A$ and $B$ of compatible dimension starting at an arbitrary initial state $x_0 = \bar{x}$; and user-selected symmetric positive-definite matrices $M$ and $R$ determine the cost of deviations from the nominal trajectory where both $x$ and $u$ are constant at the origin.
+This is the simplest nontrivial case of the global objective in \cref{eq:mdpobjective} for which there is an analytical solution \citep{bertsekas2022lessons}.
 This additional structure makes the new problem in \cref{eq:LQRobjective} seem more palpable than the original: It considers a linear, time-invariant environment and a global objective that can be characterized by a quadratic cost around the origin.
 Moreover, the optimization is over deterministic policies $\mu$.

 The optimal solution to the \ac{LQR} problem is a static linear controller $\mu(x_t) = -K x_t$.
 A key step in the solution is the use of the Bellman equation in tandem with a quadratic value function $V^\star (x) = x\transpose P x$ (see \cref{app:lqr} for more details):